DanNixon/sine2020_software_guidelines_paper/report.md

 Continuous Integration (CI) should be used, regardless of the projects size, to ensure that your software performs as you expect it to.

-CI is essentailly a service that detects when new changes have been made to the code base (via the SCM) nad runs a set of actions to determine of the code is of good quality.
+CI is essentially a service that detects when new changes have been made to the code base (via the SCM) and runs a set of actions to determine of the code is of good quality.
 It can also be used to perform the same checks on proposed changes before they become part of the main code base.

-Typically the actions performend include compiling/installing the software and running any automated test suites, however any number of additional tasks can be performed including; generating documentation, perorming static analysis, deploying installer packages, checking for software vulnerabilities, etc.
+Typically the actions performed include compiling/installing the software and running any automated test suites, however any number of additional tasks can be performed including; generating documentation, performing static analysis, deploying installer packages, checking for software vulnerabilities, etc.

 Given the availability of free to use CI services (see Standard Tools section)